oristopo/nanoTAPR/README.md

 ======================================

-This overview briefly covers the basics of reflection and transmission measurements using S-parameters, and the visualization of them on a rectangular and polar display.
+This overview briefly covers the basics of reflection and transmission measurements using S-parameters, and visualization of them on rectangular and polar displays.

 A linear two port device can be characterized by the behavior of the voltage returned to voltage injected at the ports.
 The S-parameter model provides all the linear characteristics of a two port device at discrete spot frequencies.
-The S- parameters describe the input return loss, forward gain, reverse gain, and output return loss each as a complex number at a single frequency.
+S- parameters describe input return, forward gain, reverse gain, and output return each as a complex number at a single frequency.
 For each discrete frequency, these 4 values describe the behavior of the two port device.
 To characterize a device, the S-parameters are usually measured at a